-ESG Comparative Guide - - Singapore
+ESG Comparative Guide

 2.2 How are entities in your jurisdiction that are not subject to specific rules or codes implementing ESG?

-Through the launch of the Singapore Green Plan 2030 in 2021, the Singapore government has made it a national agenda to transform Singapore into a city of sustainability in its path towards net zero emissions.
+Through the launch of the Singapore Green Plan 2030 in 2021, the Singapore government has made it a national agenda to transform Singapore into a city of sustainability in its path towards net-zero emissions.
 Under this plan, it has launched various schemes to help local businesses build up capabilities and capture opportunities in the area of sustainability.

-Enterprise Singapore, a government agency which champions enterprise development, introduced the Enterprise Sustainability Programme in 2021.
+Enterprise Singapore, a government agency which champions enterprise development, was introduced the Enterprise Sustainability Programme in 2021.
 The programme assists local enterprises by:

 - providing subsidised training workshops;

-- supporting sector-specific initiatives in partnerships with industry partners; and
+- supporting sector-specific initiatives in partnership with industry partners; and

-- strengthening the sustainability ecosystem such as through improving the availability of green financing.
+- strengthening the sustainability ecosystem – for example, by improving the availability of green financing.

 Financial institutions which provide green financing under this programme can make a claim against Enterprise Singapore for any amount which they fail to recover from the borrower and guarantor in proportion to the risk-share percentage of 70%.